armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ## Local module functionality

+Depending on how long your `dinghyfiles` are, consider using a local module instead of a module.

-Local modules behave exactly as `module` but with one difference: the location of the file. `module` needs to exist in the configured template repository. `local_module` does not.
-Instead, the `local_module` file needs to be inside the repository that you used to make the push.
+Local modules behave exactly the same as modules but with one difference: the location of the file.
+A module needs to exist in the configured template repository.
+A local module does not.
+Instead, the local module file needs to be inside the repository that you used to make the push.
 Given the following scenario:

 `my_repository`: